Kernel Methods for the Approximation of Nonlinear Systems: Experiments

 For both systems impulse and initial-condition responses of the system were simulated as described above, and 800 samples equally spaced in the time interval $[0,5s]$ were sampled to build the Hankel kernel matrix $K_{o,c}$ given by the third degree polynomial kernel $K(x,y)=(1 + \scal{x}{y})^3$.
 For the 2-D system we retained one component, and for the 7-D system we retained two for the sake of variety.
 Thus the reduction map $\Pi$ was defined by taking the top one or two eigenvectors (scaled columns of $T$) corresponding to the largest Hankel singular values, giving a reduced state space of dimension one or two for the 2-D and 7-D systems, respectively.

 Next, a map from the reduced variable $x_r$ to $\dot{x}$ was estimated following Section~\ref{sec:f_rkhs}.
 The same procedure was followed in both experiments.
 The control input was chosen to be a 10hz square wave with peaks at $\pm 1$ at 50\% duty cycle, and 1000 samples from the simulated system in the interval $[0,5s]$ were mapped down using $\Pi$ and then used to solve the RLS regression problems, one for each state variable, again using a third degree polynomial kernel.
 All initial conditions were set to zero.
 The desired outputs (dependent variable examples) used to learn $\hat{f}$ were taken to be the true function $f$ evaluated at the samples from the simulated state trajectory.
 We also added a bias dimension of 1's to the data to account for an offset, and used a fast leave-one-out cross-validation (LOOCV) computation~\cite{RifRLS} to select the optimal regularization parameter.
-Two remarks are in order.
-The above dynamics can in fact be represented explicitly and exactly in a 3rd degree polynomial RKHS; only monomials up to degree 3 appear in the dynamics.
-Second, the control input is decoupled from the state.
-Both of these facts can be used to obtain an improved reduced model, however we did not make use of these special properties and instead applied the simplest version of the techniques described above which assume no special structure.

 We followed a similar process to learn the output function $y = \hat{h}(x_r)$ for both systems.
 Here we used a 10Hz square wave control input (peaks at $\pm 2$, 50\% duty cycle), zero initial conditions and 700 samples in the interval $[0,5s]$.
 For this function the Gaussian kernel $K(x,y) = \exp(-\gamma\|x-y\|_2^2)$ was used to demonstrate that our method does not rely on any particular match between the form of the dynamics and the type of kernel.
 The scale hyperparameter $\gamma$ was chosen to be the reciprocal of the average squared-distance between the training examples.
 We again used LOOCV to select the RLS regularization parameter.